vue-echarts

 Provide / Inject

-Vue-ECharts provides provide/inject API for theme, init-options, update-options and loading-options to help configuring contextual options. eg. for init-options you can use the provide API like this:
+Vue ECharts provides provide/inject API for theme, init-options, update-options and loading-options to help configuring contextual options. eg. for theme you can use the provide API like this:

 Methods